-"In general, I’d say regulations and taxes are pretty fair,” Ryan Keeton, co-founder of the online used auto dealer Carvana, told Business News Daily.
-“We deal with a lot of government agencies … but we went through the process smoothly, and it was a positive experience.
+Business owners said regulations and small business taxes in the Peach State are reasonable.
+“In general, I’d say regulations and taxes are pretty fair,” Ryan Keeton, co-founder of online used auto dealer Carvana, told Business News Daily.
+“We [dealt] with a lot of government agencies … but we went through the process [of founding the business] smoothly, and it was a positive experience.
 In general, as far as the transaction of these cars and the sales tax goes, Georgia deals pretty fairly.”

-Of course, there are always bumps in the road despite the moderate rates.
-Andrew Poulos, owner of Poulos Accounting and Consulting and a serial entrepreneur, said it can be a hassle to file sales-tax information with the state, which is required on a monthly basis.
+Of course, even with moderate tax rates, there could be some bumps in the road.
+Andrew Poulos, serial entrepreneur and owner of Poulos Accounting and Consulting, said it can be a hassle to file sales-tax information with the state, which is required monthly.

-One big boost to small business is Georgia's local and regional support for entrepreneurial endeavors.
-Many small business owners cited the loyalty of their clientele as a big reason why they love doing business in the Peach State.
+Many small business owners cited customer loyalty as a big reason they love doing business in the Peach State.
+Georgia’s communities provide local and regional support for small entrepreneurial endeavors, thereby boosting local businesses.

-There are also strong networking organizations available, which help connect entrepreneurs to mentors, accelerators and incubators, and potential sources of funding.
-Tonya Lanthier, founder of the dental jobs board DentalPost, said Entrepreneurs’ Organization (EO) has been a crucial pillar of support for her as her company grows.
+Georgia also has strong networking organizations, helping entrepreneurs find mentors, accelerators, business incubators and potential funding sources.
+Tonya Lanthier, founder of dental jobs board DentalPost, said the Entrepreneurs’ Organization (EO) has been a pillar of support as her company grows.

 “EO is a global network, and we have a chapter here in Atlanta,” Lanthier said.
 “It’s almost like your own board for your company.
 They also have an incubator and accelerator, where if you’re around $200,000 or $250,000 [in revenue], they will help connect you with mentors to help you get to $1 million.
 I’m very grateful for the support network.”

 Lanthier added that Startup Chicks, an incubator designed to support new women entrepreneurs, was also crucial in giving her a leg up when she first launched.